amd/aocl-crypto/docs/resources/Quick_Start.md

 ### Building AOCL-Cryptography

 Cloned repository has the latest released version of AOCL-Cryptography.
-AOCL-Crypto is built using CMake build system generator.
+AOCL-Cryptography is built using CMake build system generator.
 AOCL-Utils have a lot of configurations which you can enable/disable.
 Below command has what is minimum necessary to make it work optimally.

 ```bash
 # Save current working directory